 “At 30 years old, I took a leave of absence from my job as a high school vice principal to volunteer in a developing country and learn Spanish.
 As fate would have it, I ended up spending a year in the beautiful country of Peru.
 I fell in love with Peruvian cuisine which has quickly become one of the premiere cuisines around the world.
 I stay quite connected to Peru because during my time volunteering at an orphanage there, I connected with a young kid who later joined our family as our son.
 Today he is 27, a police officer in Peru, and one year away from graduating with his culinary degree.
 One of the “staple” dishes that Peruvians are known for is my favorite; it’s called Lomo Saltado or “seasoned steak.”
 It’s easy, hearty, and delicious.
 The real secret to a good Lomo Saltado is the yellow chili pepper native to Peru called Ají .
 I have found it nearly impossible to find fresh Ají in the Bay Area, but it is possible to find them preserved in a jar (whole or pureed, both shown below).
 If you get a chance to travel to Peru, I highly recommend the Lomo Saltado, as well as the Papa Rellena and/or Ceviche as an appetizer, Picarones as dessert, Chicha Morada as a non-alcoholic beverage, and a Pisco Sour as an adult beverage; there’s just nothing like enjoying this complete meal in its country of origin.”

 This recipe for Peruvian Lomo Saltado is not Erik’s recipe, but one that he says is authentic and I absolutely love it.
 I have adapted the recipe only slightly, the original one can be found here.
-I myself was unable to locate fresh Ají chili peppers, but after speaking with a chef at a local Peruvian restauranteur me I was told the peppers are available in both a pureed paste and jared form (see above).
+I myself was unable to locate fresh Ají amarillo chili peppers, but after speaking with a chef at a local Peruvian restauranteur me I was told the peppers are available in both a pureed paste and jared form (see above).
 The paste is much hotter so be mindful of that is using it.
-I prefered the jarred Ají peppers much more, but both with can work.
-If you have difficulty locating the jarred Ají in a store near you, Amazon does carry them.
+I prefered the jarred Ají chili peppers much more, but both with can work.
+If you have difficulty locating the jarred Ají or other types of specialty Peruvian food items in a store near you, try Kosmos Peru, this is a fantastic online store which carries a vast array of Peruvian specialty food items.
 This is an easy and tasty dish and one my family absolutely loved.

 Peruvian Lomo Saltado